Liberal Arts Honors Programs | College of Liberal Arts

 • The Selection Committee will interview finalists.

-Applications are due Wednesday, August 30th, 2023.
+Applications are due Wednesday, August 28th, 2024.
 All three parts - the application form, the video, and letter of recommendation - must be completed by the deadline for an application to receive consideration.
-Interviews for the scholarship finalists will be Saturday, September 23rd.
+Interviews for the scholarship finalists will be late September or early October.

 Selection and Awards